1. 705. 304. 6246

-Bubble baths and strong soaps may irritate the urethra.
+Bubble baths, perfumed bath oils, and strong soaps may irritate the urethra.

 While water comes from above from the shower head and drains into the drain, so there is a continuous flow of water.
 Avoid prolonged baths as sitting in a tub allows bacteria to reach the bladder opening area.

-If not, drink 10-12 ounces of water immediately after intercourse.
-It will cause you to urinate later and help flush the bacteria out.
+If not possible, drink 10-12 ounces of water immediately after intercourse.
+It will cause you to urinate later and help flush the harmful bacteria out of of urethra.